About Heritage Language Syntax 4

 Workshop dates: 3-4 July 2023

-This workshop is funded by the ProHeritageSpeakers project (EU Horizon2020 Marie Skłodowska Curie grant agreement No 101026216) and the IRN Heritage Languages in Europe, supported by the Centre National de la Recherche Scientifique and hosted by the lab Structures Formelles du Langage & Université Paris 8.
+This workshop is funded by the ProHeritageSpeakers project, which has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101026216, and the IRN Heritage Languages in Europe, supported by the Centre National de la Recherche Scientifique and hosted by the lab Structures Formelles du Langage & Université Paris 8.